Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-As a business owner, you are responsible for making sure your website is accessible, and having a fully functioning site is one aspect of a strong e-commerce marketing strategy.
+Business leaders are responsible for ensuring digital accessibility, and maintaining an inclusive site is a vital component of a strong e-commerce marketing strategy.
 But it’s more than just a business consideration.
-Ensuring your website is truly usable by all is just the right thing to do.
+Ensuring your website is truly usable by all is not just good practice — it’s the right thing to do.

 What is an accessible website?

-That may sound like a daunting list of considerations, but creating an accessible website isn’t as difficult as you may think.
-Bear in mind the Four Principles of Accessibility when designing your website and testing user experience: perceivable, operable, understandable, and robust.
+This may seem complex, but following a clear framework can help you build and test an accessible website step by step.
+Bear in mind the four principles of accessibility when designing your website and testing user experience: perceivable, operable, understandable and robust.

-Make sure the information on your website is presented in a way that can be easily perceived by all users.
-That means considering sight, sound, and other senses.
-You should also consider how color works on your website — colors should be contrasted enough that they aren’t hard to see.
-You should also avoid directing users to interact with specific colors on your site, since color-blind users may not be able to recognize certain colors.
+• Perceivable: People should be able to perceive your content and interface elements, whether they’re using sight, sound or assistive technology.
+This means your text, images and layout cannot be invisible to all of their senses.
+You should also consider how color works on your website.
+Colors should be contrasted enough that they are not hard to see.
+Avoid directing users to interact with specific colors on your site, since people with color vision differences may not be able to recognize certain hues.

-Here are two examples of how your e-commerce site could easily be altered to accommodate people with special needs:
+Here are two examples of how your e-commerce site could be altered to better accommodate people with disabilities:

-• Resizing, respacing, or recoloring the text or graphics to accommodate viewers with vision impairments
+• Resizing, respacing or recoloring text and graphics to support people with vision impairments

-• Providing a button that pauses animations and flashing designs so the page is more accessible for people with epilepsy
+• Providing a button that pauses animations and flashing designs so the page is more accessible for people with seizure disorders, including epilepsy

 You don’t have to make these changes on your own.
-There are many affordable resources available to help you create an accessible e-commerce website with the power of artificial intelligence.
-You can also hire a web design agency to build an accessible website, although that can be difficult because not all firms understand what website accessibility is and how a site must be created and updated to be compliant with the Americans With Disabilities Act (ADA).
-[See our small business website design tips.]
+There are many affordable tools that can help you create an accessible e-commerce website, including AI-powered accessibility features built into some platforms.
+You can also hire a web design agency to build an accessible website, although that can be challenging because not all firms understand what website accessibility is or how a site’s website design must be created and maintained to comply with the Americans with Disabilities Act (ADA).

 TipBottom line